Archive 2012

 5th June 2012

 The State of Massachusetts is the most progressive state in the USA regarding LGBT issues.
+Twenty years after introducing the Governor's Commission on Gay and Lesbian Youth, there will again be hearings on the status of LGBT young people.

 CALIFORNIA STATE SENATE LEGISLATES AGAINST REPARATIVE THERAPY